 The Financial Resources Handbook: Abbreviated Edition is intended only as a quick reference.
 For complete details of policies and guidelines, and application forms, please contact your Regional Mission Support Officer.

-Information is also available at www.united-church.ca/leadership/churchadministration/capital-assistance-programs.
-Capital Assistance forms can be downloaded from www.united-church.ca/forms.
+Information is also available at united-church.ca on the Capital Assistance Programs webpage.
+Capital Assistance forms can be downloaded from the Forms webpage.

+united-church.ca